 In 1972 Milford attendees included the Blishes, Anne McCaffrey and Brian Aldiss amongst others.
-Writers who have passed throiugh Milford since then include: Alastair Reynolds; Charles Stross; Chris Priest; David Langford; Diana Wynne Jones; Geoff Ryman; George R.R.
-Martin; Jaine Fenn; John Clute; Karen Traviss; Liz Williams; Mary Gentle; Patricia Wrede; Samuel Delaney, and many, many more.
+Writers who have passed through Milford since then include: Alastair Reynolds; Charles Stross; Chris Priest; David Langford; Diana Wynne Jones; Geoff Ryman; George R.R.
+Martin; Jaine Fenn; John Clute; Karen Traviss; Liz Williams; Mary Gentle; Patricia Wrede; Neil Gaiman, and many, many more.

 Milford runs as a not-for-profit organisation with an elected (unpaid) committee.
 It is not a membership organisation as such, but all writers who have attended are kept up to date about Milford happenings through a private mailing list.

 To find out a lot more about Milford SF Writers, the annual conference and extra activities point your browser to http://www.milfordSF.co.uk